- Quick Questions, Quick Answers

 Happily, the way to fix this is to do exactly what your budget and the YNAB method would normally have you do.
 Roll with the Punches.
 Cover the overspending.
 Reprioritize and move some money.

 If you don’t use Rule 3 and cover the overspending?
 After the month rolls over, that overspending is represented in the balance of your account (in the balance of what you owe those awesome people at the general store).
-Budget money to your credit card payments category to pay it off.
+Assign money to your credit card payments category to pay it off.

 Bonus Big Idea